Topics on this page include:

 Making a complaint

-If you're not happy about something to do with public transport in Victoria, you can provide feedback to PTV using their online feedback form (new window) or by writing to them at
+If you're not happy about something to do with public transport in Victoria, you can provide feedback to PTV through the PTV Feedback and complaints page (new window), which has information to help you get through to the right person.

 Public Transport Victoria